-The Uillean pipes have a system much like the bagpipes, however the bag is inflated by a set of bellows which are strapped around the waist and right arm.
-The bellows relieve the player from having to make the effort of blowing into a bag to maintain pressure, and they also allow mostly dry air to power the reeds.
-Some pipers may need to concentrate on playing the pipes, however there are some who can sing or converse while doing so.
+The Uillean pipes have a system much like the bagpipes.
+However, the bag is inflated by a set of bellows which are strapped around the waist and right arm.
+The bellows relieve the player from having to make the effort of blowing into a bag to maintain pressure.
+They also allow mostly dry air to power the reeds.
+Some pipers need to concentrate on playing the pipes but there are some who can sing or converse while playing.

 Apparently the first bagpipes used in Ireland were very similar to the pipes in the highland area of Scotland.
 They are known as the “great Irish war pipes”.
 In Irish and Scottish Gaelic the instrument was called píob mhór, meaning ‘great pipe’.
 “The Warpipe”, was well known on the battlefields of France, however the Pipe vanished in Ireland, because playing it was outlawed by the English.

 These Irish pipes would have been about the country around the beginning of the 18th Century, and they have been recorded in history through carvings and pictures.